Cospatrick (ship): History

-Cospatrick was a Blackwall frigate built at Moulmein (now Mawlamyaing) in Burma in 1856 for prominent London shipowner Duncan Dunbar.
+Cospatrick was a Blackwall frigate built at Moulmein (now Mawlamyine) in Burma in 1856 for prominent London shipowner Duncan Dunbar.
+She was named after one of Dunbar's ancestors, Gospatric, Earl of Northumbria.
 Following Dunbar's death in 1862, the ship was sold to Smith, Fleming & Co. of London.
 Cospatrick spent most of her career trading between England and India carrying passengers, troops, and cargo.
 In 1863, Cospatrick was engaged with other ships to lay a telegraphic cable in the Persian Gulf.
 She had also made two voyages to Australia before being sold to Shaw, Savill & Co. of London in 1873.
 Cospatrick then became one of many ships owned by this company that carried cargo and emigrants from England to New Zealand.

 Destruction

 Cospatrick sailed from Gravesend for Auckland on 11 September 1874 with 433 passengers and 44 crew under Captain Alexander Elmslie.
-The passengers included 429 assisted emigrants, of which 125 were women and 126 were children.
-During the voyage, eight infants died and one was born (plus another still-birth).
+The passengers included 429 assisted emigrants, of whom 125 were women and 126 were children.
+During the voyage, eight infants died and one child was born, as well as a stillbirth.

-The voyage was otherwise uneventful until about 12:45 a.m. on 18 November – about twelve hours after the vessel's position was determined as 400 nmi south-west of the Cape of Good Hope.
-The ship's second mate, Henry Macdonald, later recounted that he had retired at midnight, and was awoken half an hour later by a cry of "Fire!"
+The voyage was otherwise uneventful until about 12:45 a.m. on 18 November, when a fire broke out on board.
+The ship was then several hundred nautical miles south-west of the Cape of Good Hope.
+The ship's second mate, Charles Henry MacDonald, later recounted that he had retired at midnight and was awoken half an hour later by a cry of "Fire!"
 He hurried onto the deck and found that a fire had broken out in the boatswain's store, where oakum, tar, paint and ropes were stored.
-The crew was summoned to man the fire hoses, while the Captain and crew tried, but failed, to turn the ship before the wind, to take the smoke and flames forward and to contain the fire.
+The crew was summoned to man the fire hoses, while the captain and crew tried, but failed, to turn the ship before the wind, to take the smoke and flames forward and to contain the fire.

 The fire rapidly grew out of control and panic ensued.
 Although there were five lifeboats on board capable of carrying 187 people, only two were successfully launched.
+One overloaded lifeboat capsized, and all its occupants were lost.
+Cospatrick sank about 40 hours after the fire was discovered.
+At the time, the two surviving lifeboats contained 62 people.
+One boat was subsequently lost from sight during heavy weather.

-These two boats stayed together until the night of 21 November, when one of the boats went missing during a storm.
-British Sceptre picked up the surviving boat on 27 November, by which time there were only five men left alive; they had been reduced to drinking the blood and eating the livers of their dead companions.
-They had drifted about 500 nmi north-east from where Cospatrick had sunk.
-Two of the survivors died shortly after being rescued, leaving only second mate Charles Henry MacDonald, able seaman Thomas Lewis, and passenger Edward Cotter.
+The surviving boat was picked up by the British Sceptre on 27 November, about ten days after the fire.
+By then, only five people remained alive.
+The survivors later reported that they had resorted to drinking the blood and eating the livers of deceased companions.
+Two of the survivors died shortly after being rescued, leaving only second mate Charles Henry MacDonald, able seaman Thomas Lewis, and passenger Edward Cotter alive.